Vaccine Info

 Delta gD-2 (∆gD-2) is a vaccine candidate based on an HSV-2 virus genetically deleting glycoprotein D (gD-2)

-HSV529 (HSV15) is a vaccine candidate classified as a replication-defective virus, meaning the virus possesses all the wild-type HSV virus components except two proteins, UL5 and UL29, involved in viral DNA replication.
-This phase 1/2 study was last updated on January 13, 2021, by Sanofi Pasteur and the National Institute of Allergy and Infectious Diseases.
+HSV529 (HSV15) is a vaccine candidate classified as a replication-defective virus.
+This means the virus possesses all the wild-type HSV virus components except two proteins, UL5 and UL29, involved in viral DNA replication.
+Sanofi Pasteur and the National Institute of Allergy and Infectious Diseases last updated this phase 1/2 study on January 13, 2021.

-EXD-12 is a vaccine candidate currently in preclinical testing for safety and efficacy as a prophylactic and therapeutic vaccine for herpes simplex virus 1 (HSV-1) and herpes simplex virus 2 (HSV-2).
+EXD-12 is a vaccine candidate currently tested for safety and efficacy as a prophylactic and therapeutic vaccine against herpes simplex virus 1 (HSV-1) and herpes simplex virus 2 (HSV-2).

 NanoVax is an adjuvant platform to develop a vaccine candidate to protect against the two viruses that can cause genital herpes.

-RVx201 is a live-attenuated HSV-2 vaccine candidate conducting an observational clinical study RVx-001-PSS in England designed to have a specific degree of attenuation through specifically designed mutations in the ICP0 protein.
+RVx201 is a live-attenuated HSV-2 vaccine candidate conducting an observational clinical study RVx-001-PSS in England.
+It is designed to have a specific degree of attenuation through specifically designed mutations in the ICP0 protein.

 Shanghai BD Gene is conducting a phase 1/2 clinical study in humans.
 It is the only gene-editing technology for Cas9 mRNA delivery by lentivirus.